In India, physical gold is considered wealth & has a significant cultural value attached to it.

 From the record, it is evident Gold has been able to give an Inflation meeting return.

-This is one of the reasons why Investors consider gold to be a safe asset.
+It is one of the reasons why investors consider gold to be a safe asset.

 However, we need to consider one important question here;